edwinciw/Google-Merchandise-Traffic-Analysis/README.md

 - On the other hand, drop affiliation if they make losses since affilate has the lowest conversion rate and high exit percentage compared to other sources.
 Even though referral also has a high exit percentage, it is one of the main source that introduce visitors to the websites that can be controlled by the company, so it is better to keep and maintain partnerships in referrals.

 ## Questions
+- Is 'IsTrueDirect' a reliable label for true direct access?
+Unable to check the labeled visits based on the data.
 - What's the commission rate for different partnerships?
 This determines whether affiliate is making losses throughout the year, and relocate budget to different partners that can make referrals to the target consumers based on return of ad spent (ROAS).
 Can the commission be renegotiated?
 - Why does referral have a high exit percentage?
 Which referral site drives the most high-intent traffic?
 And can we exclude spam referrals?